Quantized plastic deformation

-To complete the introduction of the Prandtl model, we {should} mention that the small parameter $\delta$ is {a} measure {of} discreteness{,} which {points on} the meso-{scopic} nature of this model.
-We show below that the analogue of the macro-scale CP model emerges from \eqref{toy} in the limit $\delta \to 0$; the remaining parameters $k$ and $E$ characterize in the ensuing coarse grained continuum model the yield stress and the dissipative potential.
+To complete the introduction of the Prandtl model, we {should} mention that the small parameter $\delta$ is {a} measure {of} discreteness{,} which {points to} the meso-{scopic} nature of this model.
+We show below that the analogue of the macro-scale CP model emerges from \eqref{toy} in the limit $\delta \to 0$; the remaining parameters $k$ and $E$ characterize in the ensuing coarse-grained continuum model the yield stress and the dissipative potential.

 Suppose next that the dynamics in the system with the energy (\ref{toy}, \ref{toyPQ61}) is overdamped-viscous and is described by the gradient-flow type kinetic equation where $\gamma$ is a measure of the relaxation time.
-We also assume that the system is driven in a hard device with a rate of In the quasi-static limit, $\nu = v/\gamma \rightarrow 0$, the energy in such a system is locally minimized almost always and we can use the equilibrium condition $\partial f(\varepsilon,\alpha)/\partial \alpha =0$ to define the locus of the equilibrium response $\hat \alpha (\varepsilon)$.
+We also assume that the system is driven in a hard device with a rate of In the quasi-static limit, the energy in such a system is locally minimized almost always and we can use the equilibrium condition $\partial f(\varepsilon,\alpha)/\partial \alpha =0$ to define the locus of the equilibrium response $\hat \alpha (\varepsilon)$.
 Assuming that $\delta \ll k/E$ (strong pinning condition) we obtain an explicit formula: